Null-Tree/Mazes-and-Maze-Exploration/README.md

 Requires contents of `support.py`.

-## To run
+## Versions
-Run `mazesystem.py`.
+`mazesystem.py` uses tkinker canvas items to render (much slower) `mazesystem img.py` uses PIL to render images (much much faster).

 ## Use as modules
-All functionality is coded as class items in `mazesystem.py` and may be imported to any python file and used.
+All functionality is coded as class items in the .py files and may be imported to any python file and used.
 Includes maze, graphic, walls, and navigation class items.

 ## Samples